Fair Use of Intellectual Property in YouTube Videos

 For the most part, YouTube videos do rely on the noninfringing fair use of copyrighted content.
 This allows consumers of such content to engage with artists, authors, and audiences to express new ideas inspired by original works.
 However, when YouTube content contributes no new ideas to copyrighted material and threatens its marketability, the original author has a better chance of claiming infringement.

 Scaringi Law is a full-service law firm that represents people in a variety of legal issues, including copyright matters.
 We are here to protect your legal rights and promote your interests by finding effective legal solutions to your case.

-Call us at (717) 775-7195 or contact us onlineto schedule a free consultation about your case today.
+Call us at (717) 775-7195 or contact us online to ask about a free consultation about your case today.